 Six Types of Regulation

-It is possible to identify at least six different types of regulation, although there are some overlaps, and numerous sub-categories:
+It is possible to identify at least six different types of regulation, although there are some overlaps, and numerous sub-categories.
+These categories are discussed in more detail below.
+And a brief history of regulation may be found here.

 1. Laws which impose burdens